Sweden

 EC by 30 June 2019 and then every consecutive year.

-Ship owners and operators shall monitor the CO
+Ship owners and operators should monitor the CO

 2 emissions of their vessels per voyage conducted into, between and out of EU (and